-Whether your organization has just held an event that your volunteers were a huge help with or you’ve had a few volunteers go above and beyond, it’s always a good time to say thanks.
-You can also make it a point to observe National Volunteer Week and Volunteer Recognition Day, both held in April each year.
+Whether your organization has just held an event that your volunteers were a huge help with or you have a few volunteers who just go above and beyond, it’s always a good time to say thanks and show your appreciation.

 Free Volunteer Appreciation Ideas

 Take a minute to give your volunteers a shoutout in a newsletter, your blog, and/or on social media.
 You could feature a new volunteer every month or highlight the excellent work done by all of your volunteers.
 This way, they’ll be excited to see their efforts recognized, appreciated, and shared with the world.

 2. Invite Them to Your Events

 A big part of showing appreciation is making your volunteers feel like they’re part of the team.
 When it’s appropriate, take time to invite them to parties and celebrations in your organization.
 When they get the invite, they’ll know they’re a valued part of the group.

 3. Recommend Volunteers to Prospective Employers

 Some volunteers may be working with your organization to gain experience to further their careers.
 If you know that’s the case, a recommendation to someone in your network will mean a lot.
 It may even change their life!